 I hope this helps!
 Wishing you well!
 Q&A: Is it okay to have a 3-page resume if one has over 10 years of experience with just 2 jobs?1/12/2023 No. Recruiters and hiring managers do not want to read three pages of information.
 It's understandable to want to share everything you've done in your career - to acknowledge all of your hard work.
 You can still share your greatest career achievements in two pages or less.
 Make your resume as concise and impactful as possible.
 The key is to remember that your resume should be written for the reader, not yourself.
 Give the reader what they want - share what's in it for them if they hire you.
 Helpful tips:

 On our NetKi Enterprises YouTube page, there is a video titled "How to Write a Fantastic Accomplishment Statement! that provides more insight on how to write accomplishment statements.
 We also have a career resource that will also make the process easier.
 You can find it below.
-I hope this helps!
-There was a time early in my career that I “stretched” the truth and got the interview at a well-known east coast consumer brand company.
-I failed the interview so miserably that I had to come clean.
-The interviewers and I both were uncomfortable.
-I was so embarrassed!
-I began to approach the interview from my core experience.
-While it felt better, I knew I had destroyed my credibility with the company.
+I hope this helps! |

 nanette kirkThis blog shares career tips and words of encouragement to help you in your life and career.
 Archives

-January 2023
+May 2023

 Categories